-Every plan meets surprises.
-Weather changes, funding shifts, people move on.
-Adaptation is the practical art of responding without losing direction.
-It’s not constant reinvention—it’s staying alert, adjusting course, and keeping the work coherent even as conditions change.
+Every plan meets with the unexpected.
+Weather changes, funding ends, people move on.
+Adaptation is the practical work of responding to changes without losing direction.
+It’s not about constant shifting or over reacting to every bump but more about staying alert, checking assumptions, adjusting our thinking and practice when needed.

 Staying adaptive begins with attention.
-Notice early signals: delays, new pressures, changes in tone or participation.
+Noticing the early signs that things are not going as planned: delays increasing, participation rates declining, feedback suggesting change is needed.
 Treat them as information, not as faults.
-When something feels off, call a short pause to ask what’s different and whether the current approach still fits.
-Often a small shift—a new sequence, a clearer message, a change of venue—is enough to get things moving again.
+When something feels off, call a short pause to ask what’s different, what might be changing and whether the current approach still fits.
+Often a small shift is enough to get things moving again.

-Keep reflection close to action.
-Short reviews every few weeks work better than long debriefs after everything is over.
-Ask what’s working, what feels stuck, and what might need a different approach.
-Capture the key points and feed them back to the group.
+Keep reflection close to the action.
+Quick reviews every few weeks work better for adapting than long debriefs after everything is over.
+Ask what’s working, what’s changing, what feels stuck, and what might need a different approach.
 Adaptation works best when everyone can see the adjustments and understand the reasons behind them.

 Adaptive systems also need permission to change.
 People hesitate to raise issues if they think it will look like failure.
-Set the tone early: changing tack is how we stay on course.
-When teams know that learning is valued more than perfection, they stay responsive and confident under pressure.
+Set the tone early, changing tack is how we stay on course.

 Something to chew on:

-What early sign might be telling you it’s time to adjust before problems set in?
+What early signs might be telling you it’s time to adjust before problems set in?

 Resilience Bites offers weekly insights from the Australian Resilience Centre, drawn from decades of work alongside communities across Australia and internationally.
 Each Bite explores an aspect of resilience and closes with a reflective question to chew on.